james-partridge/Fermat-s-Last-Theorem-and-Binomial-Chunking/README.md

 c^n corresponds to n^3

 The relationship relies on c^n corresponding to n^3, a^n corresponding to (n-1)^3, and b^n is _always_ corresponding  as the remainder of the binomial expansion (this can be extended to any power of n).
 The binomial expansion creates a term that, when taken to the appropriate root, falls between two consecutive integers, preventing integer solutions.

-This relationship can be represented with javascript, demonstrating the following principles:

-1. It shows that the relationship between n and the expansion term is more complex than a simple linear relationship.
-2. For the nth root line, the curve suggests that as n increases, the rate of growth of the nth root of the expansion term changes slightly.
-3. For the difference line, the curve indicates that the gap between n and the nth root of the expansion term doesn't remain constant or change linearly as n increases.
-4. This non-linearity is part of why finding integer solutions to Fermat's equation is impossible for powers greater than 2.
-If these relationships were linear, it might be possible to find integer solutions at regular intervals.

-Based on the graphical representation, we observe:

-1. If these lines did intersect, it would mean we've found an integer solution to the equation aᵖ + bᵖ = cᵖ, where:
-a = n-1
-b = ᵖ√(nᵖ - (n-1)ᵖ)  (pth root)
-c = n
-2. The fact that they don't intersect is another way of visualizing why there are no integer solutions to Fermat's equation for powers greater than 2.
-3. For p = 2 (the Pythagorean theorem case), we do get intersections, which correspond to Pythagorean triples.

 ______________________________________